eisaqasemi/eisaqasemi.github.io/_aws/GETTING STARTED WITH AWS CDK/01-quick-start-guide.md

 },
 ```

-AWS CDK has the following advanatages:
+AWS CDK has the following advantages:

 1. you can use the full power of programming languages (conditions, loops, classes ...).
 2. programming languages data types helps you to more easily write your infrastructure, code completion saves you a lot time.
 2. less code is more managable and easier to maintain.
 3. you can use modules and inheritance to share and extend your code more effectively with your colleagues.
-4. as you define resources and relate them together in your code, CDK adjust these resources to meet your requirements, for example it automatcally creates roles, add required rules to security group and etc. you just need to review the resulting cloudformation template.
+4. as you define resources and relate them together in your code, CDK adjust these resources to meet your requirements, for example it automatcally creates roles, add the required rules to security groups and etc. you just need to review the resulting cloudformation template.
-4. beside mapping of aws cloudformation types to CDK constructs, AWS has written a lot patterns which you can import them to your projects. these patterns use best practices and creates the whole resources for you, you just need to set the important parameters to adjust it to your needs.
+4. besides the mapping of aws cloudformation types to CDK constructs, AWS has written a lot of patterns which you can import them to your projects. these patterns use the best practices and create the whole resources for you, you just need to set the important parameters to adjust it to your needs.